Successes and Setbacks in the Fight for Life

 Planned Parenthood makes gains, but more Americans than ever favor increasing limits on abortion.

 Today marks the 46th anniversary of the infamous Roe v.
-Wade Supreme Court ruling that legalized the termination of unborn life as a social “right” of convenience.
+Wade Supreme Court ruling that legalized the killing of babies before birth as a social “right” of convenience.
 In the ensuing years, 60 million children have lost their lives.
 And every year, pro-lifers recognize Sanctity of Life Day as a wake-up call to the conscience of our nation to embrace and fight for the right to life of the most innocent among us.

 Where does the country currently stand in this ongoing struggle?
 There is both good and bad news, success and setback, but overall there are encouraging signs that the pro-life movement is making gains in this fight against the greatest evil of our time.

 First, the bad news.
 Planned Parenthood, the leading provider of abortions in the U.S., reportedly totaled 332,757 babies aborted in 2017, an increase of 11,373 babies from the previous year.
 PP also reported that it received $563.8 million in revenue from “government health services reimbursements and grants” through the year ending June 30, 2018.
 In other words, PP has been steadily increasing the amount of taxpayer funding it receives each year, despite a supposed prohibition on federal dollars being used for abortion.

 Even so, the sad reality is that PP doesn’t depend upon taxpayer funding to survive.
 National Review reports, “Planned Parenthood raked in $100 million more in private contributions than it had the previous fiscal year, bringing the grand total of donations to $631 million.
 Given its many high-profile supporters and its billions in assets, it is ludicrous for the group to claim that it relies heavily on federal reimbursements and grants to conduct its business.”